wJoenn/louisramosdev/content/blogs/ruby-on-rails-7-&-vite.md

 # Ruby on Rails 7 & Vite

-### How to setup a Rails application with Sass, Stimulus and Vite.
+<h3>How to setup a Rails application with Sass, Stimulus and Vite.</h3>

 During my bootcamp at LeWagon we were introduced to a Rails workflow using Sprockets and Webpack (jsbundling-rails).<br />